Bond dimension witnesses and the structure of homogeneous matrix product states: Extension to Projected Entangled Pairs States

 \section{Extension to Projected Entangled Pairs States}

 MPS can be understood as elements of a larger class of TNS called \emph{Projected Entangled Pairs States} (PEPS) \cite{peps}.
 Such states are used to approximate the low energy sector of local Hamiltonians describing particles sited in square lattices of arbitrary spatial dimensions.
 While MPS are defined via tensors with one physical index ($i=1,...,d$) and two bond indices (the column and row indices of the matrices $A_1,...,A_d$), $N$-dimensional PEPS are defined via contractions of tensors with 1 physical index and $2N$ bond indices.
 MPS can therefore be regarded as one-dimensional PEPS.
 For illustration, in Figure \ref{pepes} the tensors of a two-dimensional PEPS are represented by circles, while physical [bond] indices are denoted by red [orange] lines.
-It is natural to ask whether some of the structural features we derived for MPS also extend to PEPS of higher spatial dimension.
+If we assume that all such tensors are equal, we arrive at the notion of \emph{homogeneous PEPS} (hPEPS).
+It is natural to ask whether some of the structural features we derived for hMPS also extend to hPEPS of higher spatial dimension.

-Consider the space spanned by PEPS of bond dimension $D$ and physical dimension $d$ in a given region $\R$ of the lattice, with boundary $\partial \R$, see Figure \ref{pepes}.
-As with MPS, we can express any PEPS in $\R$ as in (\ref{mon_dec}), where each monomial $w$ has degree $1$ on the boundary condition and degree $|\R|$ on the tensor $A$ generating the PEPS.
-The local space spanned by PEPS is hence bounded by $D^{|\partial\R|}\mbox{poly}(|\R|)$.
+Consider the space spanned by hPEPS of bond dimension $D$ and physical dimension $d$ in a given region $\R$ of the lattice, with boundary $\partial \R$, see Figure \ref{pepes}.
+As with hMPS, we can express any hPEPS in $\R$ as in (\ref{mon_dec}), where each monomial $w$ has degree $1$ on the boundary condition and degree $|\R|$ on the tensor $A$ generating the hPEPS.
+The number of such monomials is $D^{|\partial\R|}\left( \right)$, and hence, for fixed $d,D$, the local space spanned by hPEPS is upper bounded by $D^{|\partial\R|}\mbox{poly}(|\R|)$.
 This bound must be compared with the total dimensionality of the physical space in $\R$, namely, $d^{|\R|}$.
-Provided that $d^{|\R|}>\mbox{poly}(|\R|)D^{|\partial\R|}$, we will find non-trivial operators in $\R$ which will annihilate all PEPS with bond dimension $D$ or smaller.
-If the spatial dimension of the lattice is $N$, taking $\R$ to be a hypercube of size $L$, with volume $|\R|=L^N$ and surface area $|\partial\R|=2NL^{N-1}$, this will happen for high enough $L$.
+Provided that $d^{|\R|}>\mbox{poly}(|\R|)D^{|\partial\R|}$, we will find non-trivial operators in $\R$ which will annihilate all hPEPS with bond dimension $D$ or smaller.
+If the spatial dimension of the lattice is $N$, taking $\R$ to be a hypercube of size $L$, with volume $|\R|=L^N$ and surface area $|\partial\R|=2NL^{N-1}$, this will happen for $L$ high enough.